maxvfischer/DIY-ai-art/README.md

 ```

 Copy custom GPIO rules (replace `pythonNN` with your Python version):

 ```bash
 sudo cp venvs/artkiosk/lib/pythonNN/site-packages/Jetson/GPIO/99-gpio.rules /etc/udev/rules.d/
 ```

+Full installation guide can be found here: [https://github.com/NVIDIA/jetson-gpio#installation](https://github.com/NVIDIA/jetson-gpio#installation)

 ## Install xscreensaver (optional)
 To reduce the risk of burn-in when displaying static art on the screen, a PIR (passive infrared) sensor was integrated.
-When no movement has been registered around the art installation, a screen saver is triggered.
+When no movement has been registered around the art installation, a screen saver was triggered.

 The default screen saver on Ubuntu is `gnome-screensaver`.
-It's not a screen saver in the traditional sense.
+It's not a screen saver in the "traditional sense".
 Instead of
-showing moving images, it blanks the screen, basically shuts down the HDMI signals to the screen, enabling the screen to
-fall into low energy mode.
+showing moving images, it blanks the screen, basically shutting down the HDMI signals to the screen, enabling the screen to fall into low energy mode.

 The screen I used in this project was a Samsung The Frame 32" (2020).
-When the screen is set to HDMI (1/2) and no HDMI
+When the screen was set to HDMI (1/2) and no HDMI
-signal is provided, it shows a static image telling the user that no HDMI signal is found.
-This is what happened when
-using `gnome-screensaver` together with Samsung The Frame.
-This is a unwanted behaviour in this set up, as we either
+signal was provided, it showed a static image telling the user that no HDMI signal is found.
+This is an unwanted behaviour in this set up, as we either
 wants the screen to go blank, or show some kind of a moving image, to reduce the risk of burn-in.
 We do not want to see
 a new static screen telling us that no hdmi signal is found.